Yao Zhang

 Profile Picture

 I am currently a postdoctoral researcher in the Department of Statistics at Stanford University, advised by Prof. Emmanuel Candès.
-I received my Ph.D. from the Department of Mathematics at the University of Cambridge, supervised by Prof. Mihaela van der Schaar.
+I received my Ph.D. in Mathematics at the University of Cambridge, supervised by Prof. Mihaela van der Schaar.
 I also collaborated with Prof. Qingyuan Zhao on several projects related to causal inference.
-Prior to my Ph.D., I worked with Dr. Alpha Lee on lithium-ion battery diagnosis and low-data drug discovery.
+Prior to my Ph.D., I worked with Dr. Alpha Lee on battery diagnosis and drug discovery.

 • Uncertainty quantification for black-box models (link).

-• Conditional randomization tests for complex experiments (link).
+• Multiple testing for complex randomized experiments (link).

-• Optimization-based sensitivity analysis for unmeasured confounding (link).
+• Average-case sensitivity analysis for unmeasured confounding (link).

 In machine learning, I develop statistical methods to improve the performance of black-box models in prediction tasks and beyond.
-These methods cover model selection, learning, regularization and calibration:
+These methods cover model selection, training, regularization, and calibration:

 • Step-wise selection for time-series models (link).